Caroline Nilsson Troy: 2020

 Troy was unopposed in the Republican primary.
-Troy defeated two opponents in the general election, Democrat nominee Renee Love and Constitution Party nominee James Hartley with 55.4% of the vote.
+Troy defeated two opponents in the general election, Democratic nominee Renee Love and Constitution Party nominee James Hartley with 55.4% of the vote.

 2018

 Troy was unopposed in the Republican primary.
 Troy defeated Democratic nominee Laurene Sorensen with 53.7% of the vote.

 2016

 Troy was unopposed in the Republican primary.
 Troy defeated two opponents in the general election, Democrat Laurene Sorensen and Independent Ken De Vries, with 50.1% of the vote.

 2014

 When long-time Democratic state legislator Shirley Ringo decided to run for Congress in 2014, Nilsson Troy became a candidate for her seat in District 5B, running unopposed in the Republican primary.
 In the general election she defeated Democrat Gary Osborn, of Troy and Independent David Suswal of Deary, winning with a plurality of 606 votes.